food & drink · arts & culture · attractions & tours · outdoor activities ·

 Enjoy Thanksgiving Without Having to Cook It

 You can still have an incredible feast without all the cooking (and cleaning).
 Many restaurants in NYC offer awesome holiday meals.
-Check out Frenchette, Loring Place, Tavern on the Green, Porter House Bar and Grill, Bar Boulud, or The Elgrin for some of the best Thanksgiving dinners around.
+Check out Frenchette, Loring Place, Tavern on the Green, Porter House Bar and Grill, Bar Boulud, or The Elgrin for some of the best Thanksgiving dinners in New York.

 Volunteer and Give Back